neosaurrrus/blog-entries/17_to_22 React.md

 CHAPTER 23 - Displaying our State.

-This is part 6 of my React Learning series.
+This is part 7 of my React Learning series.
 Using knowledge gleaned from [Wes Bos' React for Beginners](www.reactforbeginners.com).
 Last time we explored:

 - Setting up a State Object
 - Building a form with refs that submits data we wanted to put into State
 - Created a method in the App component that updated the State
 - Passed the method down via Props to allow the submission function to use it.

 In the previous chapter we looked at how to get data from an input into the State.
-So let's look at the opposite, From the State to our Eyeballs.
+We probably want to display that somewhere so lets get the data from State to our Eyeballs.

+This follows these basic steps.

+1. Build a component which will be a template to display our data
+2. Set up a loop to make multiple components for each entry in an object or array.
+3. Add a unique key for each entry to ensure React can reference it correctly.
+4. Use props to pass data from the state to the display component
+5. Use the props in the display component to populate the render method.

 # The setup example

-Let's assume we have an object in our state which is called `profiles` and contains user profiles called `user321` or someother unique id.
+Let's assume we have an object in our state which is called `profiles` and contains user profiles *objects* called `user321` or someother unique id.
 We want to show all of them on a page.

-# Building the list component
+# Building the component with placeholder data

 Displaying a bunch of profiles sounds like a job for multiple Divs but we should be smarter than just building them on the original page.
 We should build a component for the profiles each containing a div, makes it nice and reusable.